rogerbinns/apsw/_sources/pysqlite.rst.txt

   include extensive customisation options for SQLite.

 * **Nothing** happens behind your back.
-By default sqlite3 tries to manage transactions (for DBAPI compliance) by parsing your SQL for you, but you can turn it off.
+By default sqlite3 tries to manage transactions (for DBAPI compliance) by processing your SQL for you, but you can turn it off.
 This can result in very unexpected behaviour with sqlite3.